runtime-terror-028/video-trimmer/README.md

-# script-video-trimmer
+# Video Trimmer
 Simple NodeJS script that uses `ffmpeg` to trim some duration from either start or end of the video.

 ## How to use
-Make use NodeJS is installed
+Make sure NodeJS is installed

 - `npm i`